Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A Sign of Weakness?

-After threatening to prevent any inspections, Iran softened its position in what was viewed as a response to President Biden’s announcement of plans to resume diplomatic negotiations.
+After threatening to prevent any inspections, Iran softened its position in what was viewed as responding to President Biden’s announcement of plans to resume diplomatic negotiations.
 Rafael Grossi, the International Atomic Energy Agency (IAEA) director general, said his inspectors would have “less access,” however, they could still monitor key production sites where Iran has declared that it is making nuclear material.
-Iran’s foreign minister, Mohammad Javad Zarif, said, however, inspectors could not demand access to sites where they suspect nuclear activity may have taken place and would be blocked from obtaining footage from security cameras that keep some of the areas under surveillance.
+Iran’s foreign minister, Mohammad Javad Zarif, said, however, that inspectors could not demand access to sites where they suspect nuclear activity may have taken place and would be blocked from obtaining footage from security cameras that keep some of the areas under surveillance.

 Even as Iran continued to violate the JCPOA, the Biden administration made its first concessions – announcing the intention to resume talks and rescinding the Trump administration’s imposition of snapback sanctions.
 The State Department also eased travel restrictions on Iranian diplomats coming to the United Nations.